-What Trump said about ISIS, Iran and North Korea in his State of the Union
+What Trump said about ISIS, Iran and North Korea in his State of the Union speech

 ISIS

+One of Trump's major foreign policy successes, he says, is a decisive victory against ISIS, which until recently held swathes of territory, alongside major population centers in Iraq and Syria.

-"Last year, I also pledged that we would work with our allies to extinguish ISIS from the face of the Earth.
+"Last year, I also pledged that we would work with our allies to extinguish ISIS from the face of the Earth," he said Tuesday.

 "One year later, I am proud to report that the coalition to defeat ISIS has liberated almost 100 percent of the territory once held by these killers in Iraq and Syria.
 But there is much more work to be done.
 We will continue our fight until ISIS is defeated."